Copenhagen: Nightlife and festivals

 Copenhagen has one of the highest number of restaurants and bars per capita in the world.
 The nightclubs and bars stay open until 5 or 6 in the morning, some even longer.
 Denmark has a very liberal alcohol culture and a strong tradition for beer breweries, although binge drinking is frowned upon and the Danish Police take driving under the influence very seriously.
 Inner city areas such as Istedgade and Enghave Plads in Vesterbro, Sankt Hans Torv in Nørrebro and certain places in Frederiksberg are especially noted for their nightlife.
-Notable nightclubs include Bakken Kbh, ARCH (previously ZEN), Jolene, The Jane, Chateau Motel, KB3, At Dolores (previously Sunday Club), Rust, Vega Nightclub, Culture Box and Gefährlich, which also serves as a bar, café, restaurant, and art gallery.
+Notable nightclubs include Bakken Kbh, ARCH (previously ZEN), Jolene, The Jane, Chateau Motel, KB3, At Dolores (previously Sunday Club), Rust, Vega Nightclub and Culture Box.

 Copenhagen has several recurring community festivals, mainly in the summer.
 Copenhagen Carnival has taken place every year since 1982 during the Whitsun Holiday in Fælledparken and around the city with the participation of 120 bands, 2,000 dancers and 100,000 spectators.
 Since 2010, the old B&W Shipyard at Refshaleøen in the harbour has been the location for Copenhell, a heavy metal rock music festival.
-Copenhagen Pride is a gay pride festival taking place every year in August.
+Copenhagen Pride is a LGBT pride festival taking place every year in August.
 The Pride has a series of different activities all over Copenhagen, but it is at the City Hall Square that most of the celebration takes place.
 During the Pride the square is renamed Pride Square.
 Copenhagen Distortion has emerged to be one of the biggest street festivals in Europe with 100,000 people joining to parties in the beginning of June every year.

 Amusement parks

-Copenhagen has the two oldest amusement parks in the world.
+Copenhagen has the oldest and third-oldest amusement parks in the world.

 Dyrehavsbakken, a fair-ground and pleasure-park established in 1583, is located in Klampenborg just north of Copenhagen in a forested area known as Dyrehaven.
 Created as an amusement park complete with rides, games and restaurants by Christian IV, it is the oldest surviving amusement park in the world.
 Pierrot (Pjerrot), a nitwit dressed in white with a scarlet grin wearing a boat-like hat while entertaining children, remains one of the park's key attractions.
 In Danish, Dyrehavsbakken is often abbreviated as Bakken.
 There is no entrance fee to pay and Klampenborg Station on the C-line, is situated nearby.

 The Tivoli Gardens is an amusement park and pleasure garden located in central Copenhagen between the City Hall Square and the Central Station.
-It opened in 1843, making it the second-oldest amusement park in the world.
+It opened in 1843, making it the third-oldest amusement park in the world, the second being Wurstelprater in Vienna.
 Among its rides are the oldest still operating rollercoaster Rutschebanen from 1915 and the oldest ferris wheel still in use, opened in 1943.
 Tivoli Gardens also serves as a venue for various performing arts and as an active part of the cultural scene in Copenhagen.